DiscoBiscuit99/discobiscuit99.github.io/page/notes/math/calculus/Cheat Sheet.md

 ## Derivatives

-A bunch of differentials to aid the sloppy memory.
+A bunch of differentials to aid my sloppy memory.

 <table>
     <tr>